 Have you ever had trouble with trying to prepare your baitfish for trolling?
 Do you find difficulty learning how to rig a ballyhoo?
 Maybe you want to find a faster way to go through with it?
 Then you’re going to love this step by step guide we’re going to give you!
 Less time, less effort, double the efficiency!

 When you just can’t seem to get those fish biting a significant factor would be how you prepare your bait.

-Using ballyhoo baitfish is a favorite among anglers and sportsmen to catch the big ones!
-Surprisingly, when I was out there trying to find game myself, I also once was frustrated due to all the hassle I have to go through and all that time wasted rigging my ballyhoo.
+Using ballyhoo bait fish is a favorite among anglers and sportsmen to catch the big ones!
+Surprisingly, when I was out there trying to find a game myself, I also once was frustrated due to all the hassle I had to go through and all that time wasted rigging my ballyhoo.

 What You Will Need

-Turns out “something extra” meant to bring his favorite bacon sandwich.
-But you understand what he means, all the stuff that are essential for the trip have to be complete or else you are going to end up with zero catches and a sad heart.
+It turns out “something extra” meant to bring his favorite bacon sandwich.
+But you understand what he means, all the stuff that is essential for the trip has to be complete or else you are going to end up with zero catches and a sad heart.
 With rigging a ballyhoo, we will need the right stuff.

 A good checklist of things you’ll need for this preparation will consist of the following: